 Computing guidance: recommended equipment and technical specifications

-As much of the teaching and learning in Semester 1 will take place online, it’s important that you have a suitable study environment and adequate equipment.
+Some courses will make use of online teaching and learning.
+If this applies to your course, it's important that you have a suitable study environment and adequate equipment.

 What you'll need

 A laptop or desktop PC is recommended with either an up-to-date version of Windows or macOS.
 See below for more detailed requirements.